 To learn more about target grades click here

-All first year students are taught how to make a mind map.
+All second year students are taught how to make a mind map.
 This is then used in other subjects.
 Students are encouraged to create mind maps as an aid to revision.
 For more information on how to create a mind map go to Tony Buzans free interactive course.

 Read Review and Revise